 Field-hunting tip

-Look in oxidized uranium deposits country — that is the host setting where spriggite typically forms.
+Look in oxidized uranium deposits country, the host setting where spriggite typically forms.
 If you start seeing uraninite, gummite, becquerelite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.